-Paintings done by Brahmin and Kayastha women were more sophisticated and were based on Hindu mythology whereas Madhubani paintng done by Harijan women were less sophisticated but were well expressed.
-Painting style mostly depicts Hindu deities and natural objects that shows fertility and prosperity like sun, moon, fish, parrot, elephant, turtle, lotus, bamboo tree, tulsi plant, flowers, birds and animals.
+Paintings done by Brahmin and Kayastha women were more sophisticated and were based on Hindu mythology whereas Madhubani painting done by Harijan women were less sophisticated but were well expressed.
+Painting style mostly depicts Hindu deities and natural objects that show fertility and prosperity like sun, moon, fish, parrot, elephant, turtle, lotus, bamboo tree, tulsi plant, flowers, birds and animals.

-In this style of painting deities are positioned centrally and then no space is left around the main figure.
-Gaps are filled by flowers, birds, animals and geometric designs.
+In this style of painting, deities are positioned centrally and then no space is left around the main figure.
+Gaps are filled by drawing flowers, birds, animals and geometric designs.

-Style can be categorized in two main categories:
+Style can be categorized into two main categories:

 1) Kachni: Fine lines are used to fill the picture with less use of color

 2) Bharni: Solid colors are used to fill the picture.